stashmerchant/dataviz-project-proposal/README.md

  * How has the Rhode Island Unemployment Rate changed over time?
  * Where does the unemployment rate spike and drop?
- * What events caused the unemployment rates to drop?
  * Is it possible to pinpoint the exact unemployment rate at a specific year/month?

 ## Sketches